Pylons/pyramid/docs/narr/static.rst

 :func:`repoze.bfg.static_url` can be used to generate the appropriate URL for a package resource that lives in one of the directories named by the static registration ``path`` attribute.

+.. note:: The :func:`repoze.bfg.url.static_url` API is new in :mod:`repoze.bfg` 1.1.

 For example, let's assume you create a set of ``static`` declarations in ZCML like so: